10p-freddo/fruitstrap/README.md

 ## Usage

     Usage: ios-deploy [OPTION]...
-        -d, --debug                  launch the app in lldb after installation -i, --id <device_id>         the id of the device to connect to -c, --detect                 only detect if the device is connected -b, --bundle <bundle.app>    the path to the app bundle to be installed -a, --args <args>            command line arguments to pass to the app when launching it -s, --envs <envs>            environment variables, space separated key-value pairs, to pass to the app when launching it
-        -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout
+	  -d, --debug                  launch the app in lldb after installation -i, --id <device_id>         the id of the device to connect to -c, --detect                 only detect if the device is connected -b, --bundle <bundle.app>    the path to the app bundle to be installed -a, --args <args>            command line arguments to pass to the app when launching it -s, --envs <envs>            environment variables, space separated key-value pairs, to pass to the app when launching it -t, --timeout <timeout>      number of seconds to wait for a device to be connected -u, --unbuffered             don't buffer stdout
-        -n, --nostart                do not start the app when debugging -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -L, --justlaunch             just launch the app and exit lldb -v, --verbose                enable verbose output
+	  -n, --nostart                do not start the app when debugging -N, --nolldb                 start debugserver only. do not run lldb.
+Can not be used with args or envs options -I, --noninteractive         start in non interactive mode (quit when app crashes or exits) -L, --justlaunch             just launch the app and exit lldb -v, --verbose                enable verbose output
 	  -m, --noinstall              directly start debugging without app install (-d not required) -A, --app_deltas             incremental install. must specify a directory to store app deltas to determine what needs to be installed
 	  -p, --port <number>          port used for device, default: dynamic -r, --uninstall              uninstall the app before install (do not use with -m; app cache and data are cleared) -9, --uninstall_only         uninstall the app ONLY.
 Use only with -1 <bundle_id> -1, --bundle_id <bundle id>  specify bundle id for list and upload -l, --list[=<dir>]           list all app files or the specified directory -o, --upload <file>          upload file
-        -w, --download[=<path>]      download app tree or the specified file/directory -f, --file_system            access the raw file system -2, --to <target pathname>   use together with up/download file/tree. specify target -D, --mkdir <dir>            make directory on device -R, --rm <path>              remove file or directory on device (directories must be empty) -V, --version                print the executable version
+	  -w, --download[=<path>]      download app tree or the specified file/directory -2, --to <target pathname>   use together with up/download file/tree. specify target -D, --mkdir <dir>            make directory on device -R, --rm <path>              remove file or directory on device (directories must be empty) -X, --rmtree <path>          remove directory and all contained files recursively on device -V, --version                print the executable version
 	  -e, --exists                 check if the app with given bundle_id is installed or not -B, --list_bundle_id         list bundle_id
 	  -W, --no-wifi                ignore wifi devices
+	  -C, --get_battery_level      get battery current capacity
-        -O, --output <file>          write stdout and stderr to this file --detect_deadlocks <sec>     start printing backtraces for all threads periodically after specific amount of seconds
+	  -O, --output <file>          write stdout to this file -E, --error_output <file>    write stderr to this file --detect_deadlocks <sec>     start printing backtraces for all threads periodically after specific amount of seconds -f, --file_system            specify file system for mkdir / list / upload / download / rm -F, --non-recursively        specify non-recursively walk directory
+	  -j, --json                   format output as JSON

 ## Examples